salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 Yes it will work with any WordPress theme as long as you are using Gutenberg as a page editor.

 == Changelog ==

+= 1.6.4 =

+- Tweak: Added `Align` option for Features List in Pricing Table block.
+- Tweak: Changed `Spacings` from tab to dropdown in Pricing Table block to enhance editing experience.

 = 1.6.3 =